stackrox/kube-linter/README.md

 ## Install

+If you have `go` installed, you can run `go get golang.stackrox.io/kube-linter/cmd/kube-linter`.

 `kube-linter` binaries can be downloaded from [the Releases page](https://github.com/stackrox/kube-linter/releases).
 Download the `kube-linter` binary, and add it to your PATH.

 ## Usage